Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/tutorials/helloworldparttwo.md

 </details>

 4. Select the **Player** prefab.
-1. Add the Network Object component to the Player prefab.
+1. Ensure the Network Object component is added to the Player prefab, if it isn't you can add it with these steps:
         1. Click Add Component in the Inspector Tab.
         2. Select `MLAPI` from the list shown.
         3. Select `NetworkObject` Component from the list displayed.